8hobbies/KamiMod/README.md

 ### Add an option to exclude pages from the RSS feed

-- Setting `params.hiddenFromRSS` to true in the frontmatter of a page to exclude it from the RSS feed.
+- Setting `params.excludeFromRSS` to true in the frontmatter of a page to exclude it from the RSS feed.

 ### Remove the use of `accesskey` to improve accessibility